-- h.
+- f.
 Management and Collaboration Plan.
 It is critical to have a clearly articulated management plan that describes the roles and functions of all partners, collaborators, and the organizations, as related to the proposed project.
-Strong partnerships among complementary organizations (e.g., NGOs, CBOs, SAEOs and universities) with shared leadership are essential to most successful BFRDP projects, see "Definitions" (Part VIII § E) for definitions of Partner and Collaborator.
+Strong partnerships among complementary organizations (e.g., NGOs, CBOs, SAEOs and universities) with shared leadership are essential to most successful BFRDP projects, see "Definitions" (Appendix III of this RFA) for definitions of Partner and Collaborator.
 Include time allocated by each partner for attainment of objectives; key roles of each partner and collaborator; and plan for administration of the proposed project and its maintenance and partnerships.
 Describe the plans for coordination, communication, data-sharing and reporting among members of the project team and stakeholder groups.
 Describe the commitment of the organization and partners to this project; and how the collaboration and its impact will be sustained beyond the period of the award.
 An applicant's failure to provide the requested information in the Management and Collaboration Plan may preclude NIFA from making an award.
 Applicants are encouraged to use approximately two of the 20 pages for this section.
 In addition, letters of commitment signed by the AR of the partnering organization demonstrating that the partners involved have agreed to abide by the Management Plan should be provided (see "Other Attachments" below).
-(Related evaluation criteria: Partnerships and collaboration; Achievability). - i.
+(Related evaluation criteria: Partnerships and collaboration; Achievability). - g.
 Additional Narrative Pages.
 The following situations represent exceptions and require Additional Narrative Pages.
-In addition to the 20-page limit for the above sections of Narrative, proposals must use additional pages to provide the sections specified below if the proposals fall into the following categories: - c.
+In addition to the 20-page limit for the above sections of Narrative, proposals must use additional pages to provide the sections specified below if the proposals fall into the following categories: - i.
 Response to Previous Review.
-Required for "Resubmitted Applications" as describedunder Part II § B of this RFA, "Types of Applications".
+Required for "Resubmitted Applications" as described under - ii.
+Part II, B of this RFA, "Types of Applications".
 PDs must respond to the previous review panel summary.
-The Response to Previous Review is limited to one page.
+The Response to Previous Review is limited

+- to one page.
 Use the subheading "Response to Previous Review".
-(Related

-- evaluation criteria: Technical merit Additional evaluation criteria). - b.
+(Related evaluation criteria: Technical merit Additional evaluation criteria). - iii.
 Prior BFRDP Accomplishments.
 If the Project Director (PD) has been involved in leading prior BFRDP project(s), list those projects in the Project Summary (see 3.A above) and add to the narrative a brief description of what was learned from the past project(s), what can be improved upon, and how those lessons and improvements are being incorporated into the current application to make the ongoing project more effective and successful at meeting program goals.
 This information must be added at the end of the project narrative, in no more than one page.
 Use the subheading "Prior BFRDP Accomplishments".
 (Related evaluation criteria: Technical merit Additional evaluation criteria).

-Table 9 summarizes the sections of the Project Narrative for Standard Grant and Educational Grant-Other applications suggest an approximate number of pages to allocate to each section and shows the evaluation criterion most relevant to each section.
+Table 8 summarizes the sections of the Project Narrative for Standard Grant and Education Grant-Other applications suggest an approximate number of pages to allocate to each section and shows the evaluation criterion most relevant to each section.
+These are merely suggested number of pages to be utilized for each criterion.
+It is not a must that applicants should restrict themselves to the suggested number of pages per criterion, but the maximum total number of pages is 20.

-Table 9: Project Narrative Components
+Table 8.
+Project Narrative Components